-I am available to supervise graduate students working in the areas of media theory, history, and archaeology; paperwork and document studies; critical internet studies; and popular music and culture.
+I am available to supervise graduate students working in the areas of media theory and archaeology; infrastructure and paperwork studies; digital culture and internet studies; popular music and culture.

 Young, Liam C. 2017.
 List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed.
-Amsterdam: Amsterdam University Press.
+Amsterdam University Press.

-Young, Liam C. 2020 (forthcoming).
+Young, Liam C. 2021.
 “Colonization’s Logistical Media: The Ship and the Document.”
 In Assembly Codes: The Logistics of Media.
 Edited by Matthew Hockenberry, Nicole Starosielski and Susan Zieger.
 Durham NC: Duke University Press.

-Young, Liam C. 2019 (forthcoming).
-“The Innis-McLuhan Field.”
-Canadian Journal of Communication (special Issue on “Many McLuhans”).
+Young, Liam C. 2019.
+“The Innis-McLuhan Field: In Search of Media Theory” Canadian Journal of Communication (special Issue on “Many McLuhans”).

 Young, Liam C. and Ira Wagman.
 2019.
 “On the Mediality of Two Towers: Calgary—Toronto”.
 Imaginations 10, no. 2.